rubendcm9708/sd2018b-exam1/README.md

 **Client**
  * To be provided with an IPv4 Address by the **DHCP Server**, one of the network interfaces must be configured as DHCP type.
  * To interact with the packages repository, the */etc/hosts* file must contains the **Yum Mirror Server** Domain and IP Address.
- * We don't want the **Client** to search for packages in others YUM Servers, so we must delete all the references in */etc/yum.repos.d/*.
+ * Also, we don't want the **Client** to search for packages in others YUM Servers, so we must delete all the references in */etc/yum.repos.d/*.
 Then, we must create a file with the references of our **YUM Mirror Server** that includes *domain* and name.

 **DHCP Server**
  * First, we must install *DHCP* service in our Virtual Machine.